steverhoades/async-talk-examples/README.md

 Proxy Server
 -----------------
-These demos were run using HAProxy.
+These demos were run using HAProxy to proxy between the web server and the websocket server on the same domain.
+The following configuration can be used with HAProxy 1.5.10+.

     global
         log 127.0.0.1   local0